Form MGT-6 - Applicability, Fees, Due Date

 It is a mandatory form under the Companies Act, 2013, which should be filed by companies against a declaration made by a shareholder who is registered for the beneficial ownership of shares.
 This form is for the documentation of the declaration made as per the provisions in Section 89(2) of the Act and under Rule 9(3) of the Companies (Management and Administration) Rules, 2014.
 In case the shares are with someone other than the registered shareholder, the registered owner will be required to notify the company using the Form MGT-4, while the beneficial owner must complete Form MGT-5.
 After this, the company shall file MGT-6 with the Registrar of Companies within a span of 30 days on receiving such declarations.

-Form MGT-6, therefore, has as its main purpose transparent identification of the actual owners of shares that exist in the names of others for purposes of preventing fraudulent activity and fulfilling regulatory responsibilities while increasing accountability in corporate governance.
-Form MGT-6 becomes very important when there are shares that are held in a fiduciary capacity or in nominee arrangements.
-Non-compliance with the provisions of MGT-6 might result in penalties against the company and the officers involved.
+Form MGT-6, therefore, has as its primary purpose the transparent identification of the actual owners of shares that exist in the names of others, for the purpose of preventing fraudulent activity and fulfilling regulatory responsibilities, while increasing accountability in corporate governance.
+Form MGT-6 becomes particularly important when shares are held in a fiduciary capacity or in nominee arrangements.
+Non-compliance with the provisions of MGT-6 may result in penalties against the company and its officers.

 What is the Meaning of ‘Beneficial Interest’?